 A Cherry or Ghost Shrimp tank can survive without a heater, especially if your region’s climate conditions are favorable.
 However, the only way to guarantee the stable conditions your shrimp desires is to use a heater.
 Otherwise, fluctuations will occur, making a bad situation far worse.

-Out of the countless heaters I tested, the only one that did an excellent job for me was the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon).
+Out of the countless heaters I tested, the only one that did an excellent job for me was the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).
 As you can see in my review, that heater incredibly keeps the temperature stable, with minimal fluctuations.
 In the long haul, it benefits your aquatic creatures tremendously.

 2. Pick the Right Shrimp Type